gaurav-kaushik/sbg-apps/Dockerfiles/Docker_and_Seven_Bridges.md

 #Using Docker on Seven Bridges

 You can turn any command line tool packaged in a Docker container into an application on the [Seven Bridges platform](http://docs.sevenbridges.com/docs/sdk-overview) or the [Seven Bridges Cancer Genomics Cloud](http://docs.cancergenomicscloud.org/docs/sdk-overview).
-From a Docker perspective, all you need is a container on a online registry, the most common of which is [DockerHub](http://hub.docker.com).
+To use a Docker container for an application within Seven Bridges, you need to have or find that container in a online registry, the most common of which is [DockerHub](http://hub.docker.com).
 However, there is also the Seven Bridges and Cancer Genomics Cloud registries, which are optimized for use with each platform.

 Here, we'll describe how to associate a Docker image with a Seven Bridges registry and push it.